Alice and Bob on $\Bbb X$: reversal, coupling, renewal: The problem

 This question (with $n=100$) was posed by Daniel Litt on his $\XX$ feed \cite{Litt} on 16 March 2024.
 At the current time of writing, his post has attracted 1.2M views.
 First responders tended to favour Alice above Bob on the grounds of argument (b), and a vote was reported as placing Alice (26.3\%) over Bob (10.2\%), with 42.8\%\ of the 51,588 voters supporting equality.
 Later simulations appeared to show that Bob has a slight advantage.

 ChatGPT has changed its position on the question over the intervening months.
 Initially it favoured Alice on the grounds given in (b) above.
 At the time of writing it has veered towards (a), with the conclusion that ``The game is fair to both players in terms of expected outcomes.''
 Fair enough, but not very helpful.
-There remains hope for mathematicians.
+There remains hope for mathematicians.\footnote{\emph{Note on revision}: This seems to be the view of ChatGPT also, which has now discovered the reference \cite{Seg}.}

-More complete answers began to surface on Litt's $\XX$ feed fairly soon after the original post, and suggestions were made for rigorous proof (see Remark \ref{rem:5} below).
-It is not easy to convey the details and to check the correctness of a mathematical argument within the format confines of $\XX$, and hence this note.
+More complete answers began to surface on Litt's $\XX$ feed fairly soon after the original post, and suggestions were made for rigorous proof.
+It is not easy to convey the details and to check the correctness of a mathematical argument within the confined format of $\XX$, and hence this note.
 We present three conclusions.

 \begin{theorem} Consider $n$ flips of a fair coin. \begin{letlist} \item Bob is (strictly) more likely than Alice to win when $n \ge 3$. \item $\PP(\text{\rm Bob wins}) - \PP(\text{\rm Alice wins}) \sim c/\sqrt n$ as $n\to\oo$, where